 “They are very happy, actually, because every year, they have been helped by the students

-coming there doing something.
-Okay, the beneficiary actually can be described like always asking that, okay, come again next year, come again next year, so I believe that this is just an expression of their happiness to be helped, for solving their problem.
-So, every time the students come there, the end users, the villagers will see, [please] come again, then next year, God willing, see you again.”
+coming there to do something.
+Okay, the beneficiary actually can be described as always asking that, okay, come again next year, come again next year, so I believe that this is just an expression of their happiness to be helped, for solving their problem.
+So, every time the students come there, the end users, the villagers will see, [Please come again, then next year, God willing, see you again.”
 (F5)

 For the students, they shared that the beneficiaries had seen their socio-economic capacities improve; and that their horizons were broadened and mindsets changed, as they also learned from the HEI faculty and students to look beyond their own local communities or contexts (S1, S2, S4, S7).